DiFronzo/blog.vfiles.no/content/posts/internet-governance-forum-2025.md

 This year’s gathering drew over 8,000 delegates—government officials, civil society advocates, technical experts, youth leaders, and private-sector stakeholders—who joined forces to address pivotal challenges.
 From Africa’s urgent connectivity and policy needs to inventive sessions like the “Tower of Babel Chaos,” where participants navigated language barriers, the IGF 2025 brought both critical issues and bold experiments to the fore.

-In the posts ahead, I’ll dive into the highlights that had me buzzing: Africa’s digital ambitions, grassroots governance crossroads, the promise of AI‑powered translation, and calls for stronger institutional backing.
-Stay tuned for deeper reflections, session insights, and on‑the‑ground impressions shaping our shared digital future.
+In the posts ahead, I’ll dive into how IGF 2025 was organized.

 {{< image src="/media/igf/IMG_4074.JPG" alt="Maria Ressa talking at the IGF 2025." class="center" attrlink="https://creativecommons.org/licenses/by-sa/4.0/deed.en"
 caption="Maria Ressa talking at the IGF 2025." attr="Andreas Lien, CC BY-SA 4.0." >}}